mainmatter/playbook/process/README.md

   APIs or contact details for external parties involved in an issue etc.
 * bring up any open questions that need to be answered, or risks that have been identified and might prevent this issue from being completed
+* be a discrete unit of work; issues should only contain related requirements and ideally not represent more than a few days of work - larger issues can often be broken down into multiple smaller ones, possibly even allowing work occuring in parallel

 #### Spikes